‘OUR YOUTH, OUR FUTURE’

 To address these issues public health facilities must be transformed into better performing adolescent and youth-friendly clinics.
 CHIVA Africas Our Youth, Our Future programme for adolescents was set up because we believe that once a life has been saved, we have a responsibility to make it one worth living.

-Our dedicated teams of youth facilitators and international Sexual and Reproductive Health experts deliver a ten-month training and mentoring programme to each clinic.
+Our dedicated teams of youth facilitators deliver a ten-month mentoring and teaching programme to each clinic.

 Each day spent with a health facility is geared towards achieving agreed government targets for Adolescent and Youth Friendly Services (AYFS).
 More importantly, by the end of the programme each facility will be delivering services which help young people living with HIV to fulfil their potential, as well as providing comprehensive Sexual and Reproductive Health education, HIV prevention and health education to all adolescents and youth accessing their services.